 While waiting to perform rituals for pilgrims, this Brahmin is reading a newspaper.
 (Photo copyright © by Kaj Halberg)

 This Brahmin is performing an offering ceremony outside a temple, dedicated to the Hindu goddess of children’s diseases, Harati (or Ajima).
 This temple is situated at the Buddhist Swayambhunath Stupa in Kathmandu, where several other Hindu temples are also found, reflecting the religious tolerance of the inhabitants of the Kathmandu Valley.
 (Photo copyright © by Kaj Halberg)

 Not all Brahmins are scholars, but include persons from other trades, including this elderly couple in the Kabeli Valley, eastern Nepal, who are farmers.
 (Photo copyright © by Kaj Halberg)

-Ganga Thapa, a young pilgrim of the Chhetri caste, applies a tika mark on his forehead, taking the vermilion dye from a small Shiva shrine at the Gosainkund Lake, Langtang National Park, central Nepal. – Read more about the sacred lakes of this area elsewhere on this website, see Plants: Plant hunting in the Himalaya – Around sacred lakes of Shiva.
+Ganga Thapa, a young pilgrim of the Chhetri caste, applies a tika mark on his forehead, taking the vermilion dye from a small Shiva shrine at the Gosainkund Lake, Langtang National Park, central Nepal. – Read more about the sacred lakes of this area on the page Plants – Plant hunting in the Himalaya: Around sacred lakes of Shiva.
 (Photo copyright © by Kaj Halberg)